"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 But what do I value even more?
 I love to teach others how to encourage themselves in God, how to unearth their worth and value in Him, not through pats on the backs from mere (highly changeable) mortals.
 Mortals who can just as easily, if we allow them, destroy what they built days or months before.

-I don't wish to hand over that type of power to other fallible, often-too-busy-for-me people, but rather, only to God.
-I need His kind of validation most.
+I don't wish to hand over that type of power to other fallible, often-too-busy-for-me people.

 "In Christ alone